 Phones running Android 13 get to use the visual clipboard by default.
 It makes it even easier to see your clipboard.
 Copy or cut some text, and you will see a small popup showing a preview of this text in the bottom left-hand corner.
-Tapping on that window lets you edit the contents of the clipboard before pasting it again if you want.
-This feature works on compatible Pixel phones, but you may not see it on some other models.
+Tapping on that window lets you edit the clipboard’s contents before pasting it again.
+This feature works on compatible Pixel phones, but you may not see it on other models.

 Yes, after one hour, clipboard entries delete themselves.

 Anything you cut or copy gets saved to the Android clipboard.